krzysztofzuraw/blog/src/posts/2017-11-25-relay-modern.md

 export default App;
 ```

-What is happening here? `FilmListQuery` is the simplest query of all - I just fetch the id and title
+What is happening here? `FilmListQuery` is the simplest query of all - I fetch the id and title
 of the film - I can take this string and execute in on `127.0.0.1:8000/graphql` and the result will
 be a list of films with title and ids.
 In `QueryRenderer` component I specify the previously created
 `environment`, `query` and handling of errors.
 If there is no error and I got a data I render `FilmList`.